j-a-collins/deepest-net/_posts/2023-07-02-pay-attention.md

 In a nutshell, the Transformer model takes in tokenized inputs, embeds them into a high-dimensional space, and applies positional encoding to maintain word order.
 Then, through the encoder and decoder layers, these vectors undergo self-attention, where they are weighted based on their contextual relevance.
 The multi-headed nature of this process allows different aspects of language to be learned concurrently and independently.
 The output is a vector of logits, transformed into a probability distribution for each token in the vocabulary.
 The most likely next word is then selected, with methods available to introduce variability in this choice.

 Understanding the fundamentals of Transformer architecture and the mechanisms behind it can be a vital step for those interested in delving deeper into the field of AI and machine learning, particularly in the area of language models.
 Its innovative approach has been revolutionary in dealing with sequence data and language processing, and it continues to be the backbone of many cutting-edge models today.

+[^1]: Keras is a popular deep learning framefork.
+For those unfamiliar: https://keras.io/.